Pentagon Considers Canceling Program That Recruits Immigrant Soldiers

 In the other case, the plaintiffs argue the Pentagon discriminated against naturalized U.S. citizens who were denied security clearances in the first terms of their enlistment.
 That meant that the military careers of the MAVNI recruits were effectively stalled out because they were unable to attend officer training school, for instance.

-The lead plaintiff in that lawsuit, Kirti Tiwari, is a native of India, with a Master's degree in Molecular Biology.
-He was selected as an Army nominee for NASA's astronaut program.
-But that plan was put on hold when Tiwari couldn't get a security clearance in his first term of enlistment.
+The lead plaintiff in that lawsuit, Kirti Tiwari, is a native of India, with a master's degree in molecular biology.
+He was selected as an Army nominee for NASA's astronaut program, but that plan was put on hold when Tiwari couldn't get a security clearance in his first term of enlistment.

 The Pentagon has since changed that policy, but plaintiffs' attorney Neil T. O'Donnell said naturalized citizen soldiers still face discrimination because some haven't been allowed to enter basic training.